 Circus Dumbbell Clean And Press Strength Standards Calculator

-For Circus Dumbbell Clean And Press, Novice starts at 0.33x bodyweight for men and 0.20x for women, while Elite starts at 0.86x bodyweight for men and 0.60x for women.
+Under strict Circus Dumbbell Clean And Press strength standards, Novice starts around 0.33x bodyweight for men and 0.20x for women, while Elite starts around 0.86x for men and 0.61x for women.

 Understanding Your Circus Dumbbell Clean And Press Strength Score